AdamRopelewski/LUFS-I-Relay-Gain/README.md

 ## Features
 - Calculate LUFS integrated values for audio files.
-- Determine gain adjustments required to reach a target LUFS level.
+- Determine the gain adjustments required to reach a target LUFS level.
 - Apply Replay Gain adjustments to audio files for loudness normalization.

 ## Dependencies